odisfm/clyph-x-actions/clear_clip/README.md

 MY_BUTTON PRESSED_DELAYED = USER_CLIP(SEL) CLEARCLIP
 ```

-† _only if using Push 2 with legacy control surface script, I believe it's not possible with Push 3.
+† _Push 2 on Live 12+ requires legacy control surface script.
+I believe it's not possible with Push 3.
 Push 1 and 2 must both be in 'Live' mode (not 'User' mode)_